Chandu-y1102/ece_563_spring_2022/README.md

 Design and implementation of a C++ cycle-accurate simulator of a dynamically scheduled processor implementing the Tomasulo algorithm with Reorder Buffer.Design and implementation of a C++ cycle-accurate simulator of a dynamically scheduled processor implementing the Tomasulo algorithm with Reorder Buffer.

--Created the simulator for implementation of the Tomasulo algorithm and analysis of the algorithm -Implemented load bypassing and store bypassing in the design to optimize clock cycles -Used cyclic buffer to implement the reorder buffer
+-Created the simulator for implementation of the Tomasulo algorithm and analysis of the algorithm

+-Implemented load bypassing and store bypassing in the design to optimize clock cycle

+-Used cyclic buffer to implement the reorder buffer